BX-Team/Vanilla-Reimagined/README.md

   - [Your Options Shall Be Respected (YOSBR)](https://modrinth.com/mod/yosbr) by [shedaniel](https://modrinth.com/user/shedaniel) (keeps your settings when updating the modpack)
   - [Zoomify](https://modrinth.com/mod/zoomify) by [isxander](https://modrinth.com/user/isxander) (bringing back Optifine zoom)
 </details>

+---
+### Versioning
+The versioning format is `<MC version>-x.y.z`, where:

+- `<MC version>` means for which version of Minecraft modpack update applies
+- `x` is a mod list revision (addition/removal of a mod)
+- `y` is the config revision (for example: default config for Sodium was changed)
+- `z` means that some mod has been updated and no substantial changes otherwise.

+Also, with every Minecraft release - `x.y.z` resets to 1.0.0 because for every Minecraft version different mod sets presented.